dzuvic/jtsgen/doc/source/Customizing.rst

 -------------------

 The extracted raw member name has to match the one the used by the JSON framework.
-In the case of Jackson you define a PropertyNamingStrategy [PNS]_. *tsgen* let's you choose one of the following name mapping
+For example, in Jackson you define the mapping of the member names using a PropertyNamingStrategy [PNS]_. *tsgen* tries to stick to the default setting of Jackson's DataBind.
+If necessary you can change this name mapping in *tsgen* by setting the ``nameMappingStrategy`` in ``TSModule`` to one of the following strategy:
-strategy:

-- ``SIMPLE``: no mapping at all
 - ``JACKSON_DEFAULT``: the default Jackson property name mapping.
 This is the default used in *tsgen*
+- ``SIMPLE``: no mapping at all
+- ``SNAKE_CASE``: upper cases are interpreted as words that will be transformed to lower case words separated by underscores
+- ``UPPER_CAMEL_CASE``: The first character is converted to upper case

 The member name mapping strategy can be defined using the parameter ``nameMappingStrategy`` of the ``TSModule`` annotation.